-A mutual division, in which neither party is responsible for the dissolution of a marriage, is called a no-fault divorce.
-There Are Two Types of No-Fault Divorce in Pennsylvania.
-The most common, divorce by mutual consent, allows for a period of 90 days after the divorce petition has been served and consented to by both parties.
-During those 90 days, it is strongly recommended that the two parties try to reach an agreement.
+No-fault divorce is a mutual division of a marriage, in which neither party is responsible for the dissolution.
+In Pennsylvania, there are two types of no-fault divorce: divorce by mutual consent and divorce by irretrievable breakdown.
+The former requires a 90-day waiting period after the divorce petition has been served and consented to by both parties.
+During this time, it is recommended that the two parties try to reach an agreement.